timescale/promscale_extension/docs/sql-api.md

 procedure void **_ps_trace.drop_span_chunks**(IN _older_than timestamp with time zone)
 ```
 ### _ps_trace.ensure_trace_ingest_temp_table
+Note: This function is getting deprecated.
+New versions of connector will use _prom_catalog.create_ingest_temp_table.
 Creates a temporary table (if it doesn't exist), suitable for tracing data ingestion.
 Supresses corresponding DDL logging, otherwise PG log may get unnecessarily verbose.
 ```